-2. As amended by the Court on 17 June and 8 July 2002 and 29 June 2009.
+^{3.} As amended by the Court on 17 June and 8 July 2002 and 29 June 2009.

-Rule 43 (former Rule 44) (Striking out and restoration to the list)
+Rule 43.1 - Striking out and restoration to the list (former Rule 44)

 - 1. The Court may at any stage of the proceedings decide to strike an application out of its list of cases in accordance with Article 37 of the Convention. - 2.
 When an applicant Contracting Party notifies the Registrar of its intention not to proceed with the case, the Chamber may strike the application out of the Court's list under Article 37 of the Convention if the other Contracting Party or Parties concerned in the case agree to such discontinuance. - 3.
-If a friendly settlement is effected, the application shall be struck out of the Court's list of cases by means of a decision.
+If a friendly settlement is effected in accordance with Article 39 of the Convention, the application shall be struck out of the Court's list of cases by means of a decision.
 In accordance with Article 39 § 4 of the Convention, this decision shall be transmitted to the Committee of Ministers, which shall supervise the execution of the terms of the friendly settlement as set out in the decision.
-In other cases provided for in Article 37 of the Convention, the decision to strike out an application which has been declared admissible shall be given in the form of a judgment.
-The President of the Chamber shall forward that judgment, once it has become final, to the Committee of Ministers in order to allow the latter to supervise, in accordance with Article 46 § 2 of the Convention, the execution of any undertakings which may have been attached to the discontinuance or solution of the matter. - 4.
-When an application has been struck out, the costs shall be at the discretion of the Court.
+In other cases provided for in Article 37 of the Convention, the application shall be struck out by means of a judgment if it has been declared admissible or, if not declared admissible, by means of a decision.
+Where the application has been struck out by means of a judgment, the President of the Chamber shall forward that judgment, once it has become final, to the Committee of Ministers in order to allow the latter to supervise, in accordance with Article 46 § 2 of the Convention, the execution of any undertakings which may have been attached to the discontinuance or solution of the matter. - 4.
+When an application has been struck out in accordance with Article 37 of the Convention, the costs shall be at the discretion of the Court.
 If an award of costs is made in a decision striking out an application which has not been declared admissible, the President of the Chamber shall forward the decision to the Committee of Ministers. - 5.
-The Court may restore an application to its list if it considers that exceptional circumstances justify such a course.
+Where an application has been struck out in accordance with Article 37 of the Convention, the Court may restore it to its list if it considers that exceptional circumstances so justify.

-Rule 44 (Third-party intervention)
+Rule 44.2 - Third-party intervention